eead-csic-compbio/AlloSHP/README.md

 ## 3) Advanced mode: syntenic coordinates + mapped reads

-This mode requires the simple mode to be run ahead, as it expects a pre-computed logfile.
+This mode requires the simple mode to be run before-hand, as it expects a pre-computed logfile.

 ### 3.1) Whole-genome alignments